PROCESS SAFETY AND OPERATIONS INTEGRITY - 2022/3

 The learning and teaching methods include:

-11 of 3 hr combined lecture sessions with educational videos, a case study, group working and discussions in class and supportive coursework involving formative assessment.
+Two separate face-to-face sessions on campus each comprising two full days providing combined lecture sessions with educational videos, a case study, group working and discussions in class and supportive coursework involving summative assessment.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.